dracula/dracula-theme/README.md

 ###### "Are you going to support editor X?"

 I hope so, but I need your help to accomplish that.
 Since you're using editor X you're probably much more expert on it than me.
-So feel free to send a pull request based on the [Hex Palette](#hex-palette) above.
+So feel free to send a pull request based on the [Color Palette](#color-palette) above.

 My priority list now is: